spbuster/AI/GenerativeAI/Readme.md

 ## 📌 AI Agents

-### 🔹 AI Agent Scraping text from an article & Summarizing it
+### 🔹 AI Agent for Summarizing and Linkedin Workflow
+Scraping text from an article & Summarizing it

 ## 📌 Multi Modal

 ### 🔹 Converting a voice message to a text
+Take a audio file as input and extract text from it

 ### Voice Agent Definition for cold calling
+Make cold calling to recruit beta customers using this outbound calling voice definition